Kirk: Kirking ceremonies

 The verb to kirk, meaning 'to present in church', was probably first used for the annual church services of some Scottish town councils, known as the Kirking of the Council.
 Since the re-establishment of the Scottish Parliament in 1999, the Kirking of the Parliament has become a fixed ceremony at the beginning of a session.

 Historically a newly married couple would attend public worship as husband and wife for the first time at their kirking.

 In Nova Scotia, Kirking of the Tartan ceremonies have become an integral part of most Scottish Festivals and Highland Games.

 Place names

 Kirk is found mainly as an element in many placenames of Scotland, England and countries of large British expatriate communities.

 Scottish examples include Falkirk, Kirkwall and numerous Kirkhills and Kirktons.
 Examples in England are Ormskirk and Kirkby in Lancashire, and Kirkstall, Kirklees and Kirklevington in Yorkshire.
-Newkirk, Oklahoma state of the United States, is another example.
+Newkirk, Oklahoma in the United States is another example.

-The element only found in place names of Anglo-Saxon origin but also in Anglo-Gaelic Southern Scottish names such as Kirkcudbright, a place around a Cudbright church.
+The element is not only found in place names of Anglo-Saxon origin but also in Anglo-Gaelic Southern Scottish names such as Kirkcudbright, a place around a Cudbright church.
 Here, the Gaelic element cil- (coming from a monk's cell) might have been expected to go with the Gaelic form of Cuthbert.
-The reason appears to be that kirk was borrowed into local Galwegian, it does not seem to have been a part of spoken Gaelic in the Highlands or Ireland.
+The reason appears to be that kirk was borrowed into local Galwegian, though it does not seem to have been a part of spoken Gaelic in the Highlands or Ireland.